kevinolega/homepage/now.md

 I spend most of my free time [cycling](https://www.instagram.com/p/BdlqCqkHHJ8/), [CrossFit][8], [blogging][9], [drawing][10] and learning how to make meditation a daily practice.

-I'm currently on the fifteenth attempt of my experiment with the [Carnivore Diet][11] and only eat beef, lamb, pork, chicken and seafood.
-My first attempt was between September 15 and December 15, 2018.
-I have been on and off and just getting back on again.
+I'm trying to cut my carb and sugar intake and eat mostly a [Carnivore Diet][11] and only eat beef, lamb, pork, chicken and seafood.

 I geek out on pens, bikes, tech, fitness, philosophy, and almost anything Japanese including anime, manga and J-pop idols.